highfiiv/sensitive-eq/README.md

 # Running the project
  - Clone this [project repo](https://lmgtfy.app/?q=how+to+pull+a+github+repository).
- - Is [NPM](https://www.npmjs.com/get-npm) installed globally on your computer?
+ - Install [NPM](https://www.npmjs.com/get-npm) AND Angular CLI 11.x globally on your computer.
- - Make sure Angular CLI 11 is installed globally also.
  - Install the project dependencies with `npm i`.
  - Run the project with `npm run start`.